Library: Policy

 (G) PRFC's ability to make child safety-related decisions.

-(2) In general, to substantiate lack of supervision the factors in (A) and (B) of this paragraph are present.
+(2) In general, to substantiate lack of supervision the factors in (A) or (B) of this paragraph are present.

 (A) The child is placed in situations beyond the child's developmental ability to manage without competent supervision, guidance, or protection.